Negru-Diana/Python-FundamenteleProgramarii/README.md

 The project follows a layered architecture, ensuring clarity, scalability, and maintainability throughout the development process:

--  📦 **Domain Layer**: Contains the core data entities, defining the fundamental components of the system:
+-  📦 **Domain Layer** - Contains the core data entities, defining the fundamental components of the system:

     -  Client — Represents customers with attributes such as unique IDs, names, and personal details.